siyia2/mounter_elite/README.md

 I have also included options to unmount the mounted `ISO(s)` and a choice for opening the `/mnt/` directory directly from the script.

-If you mount `ISO(s)` and quit the script without unmounting them, the next time you run the script they won't be recognized as mounted while occupying a mounted folder e.g `/mnt/iso_1`, This causes errors when trying to mount a new ISO, this is resolved by simply running once option `3.
-Unmount all ISOs`, after then proceed as you normally would.

 Since `v1.2` and up, i have implemented a `search based list` for options `1&4` to locate and display the `ISO BIN IMG` files, it `significantly speeds up the processing of images en masse, with a little help from the clipboard.`

 For the conversions, `ccd2iso` is used, i tested it with some `valid IMG and BIN` files through my script and it works.